-When loved ones become ill or disabled, family caregivers often step in to attend to a variety of tasks.
-From personal care to shopping, cooking, and driving to medical appointments, the requirements of caregiving can take significant time and resources.
+When loved ones become ill or disabled, a family caregiver often steps in to attend to a variety of tasks.
+From personal care to shopping, cooking, and driving to medical appointments, the requirements of family caregiving can take significant time and resources.

 If you’re providing care for a spouse or other family member, be sure to take time to care for yourself as well.
-Here are some steps to consider to keep yourself healthy.
+Here are some tips to staying healthy as a family caregiver.

 Speaking of rest, the average adult needs seven to nine hours per night to feel their best.
 The exact amount you require will vary, but if you feel tired throughout the day, you may need more.

-To keep your body running at full speed, try to find ways to fit healthy eating into your busy schedule.
+To keep your body running at top condition, try to find ways to fit healthy eating into your busy schedule.
 The average American eats too much fat, salt and calories and not enough antioxidants and other essential nutrients.
 Eating according to the government’s guidelines can help you control your weight and reduce a number of health risks, experts say.

 To maintain your emotional health as you care for your loved one, try to practice mindfulness, noticing the circumstances that elicit negative emotions.
 Once you recognize stressors, you can take steps to change them.

-Many family caregivers feel uncomfortable asking for assistance, feeling that they should be able to handle the responsibilities on their own.
+Many family caregivers feel uncomfortable asking for help, feeling that they should be able to handle the responsibilities on their own.
 However, everyone needs help now and then.
 Other family members, as well as friends, may be willing to offer assistance but may not know how they can contribute.
 Make a list of ways in which others can help you.
 Then let them choose how to help.
 Ideas include taking regular walks with the person you care for, cooking a meal for you and helping with medical appointments.